Capital Insight Partners LLC Sells 748 Shares of Bank of America Co. (NYSE:BAC)

 The firm also recently announced a quarterly dividend, which will be paid on Friday, September 24th.
 Investors of record on Friday, September 3rd will be given a dividend of $0.21 per share.
 The ex-dividend date of this dividend is Thursday, September 2nd.
 This is an increase from Bank of America’s previous quarterly dividend of $0.18.
 This represents a $0.84 dividend on an annualized basis and a yield of 2.08%.
 Bank of America’s payout ratio is currently 38.50%.

 Several research firms have commented on BAC.
-Zacks Investment Research raised shares of Bank of America from a “hold” rating to a “buy” rating and set a $42.00 price target for the company in a research report on Friday, June 18th.
+Odeon Capital Group lowered shares of Bank of America from a “buy” rating to a “hold” rating in a research report on Monday, July 19th.
+Royal Bank of Canada set a $37.69 price target on shares of Bank of America and gave the company a “buy” rating in a research report on Wednesday, July 21st.
 Morgan Stanley increased their price target on shares of Bank of America from $38.00 to $42.00 and gave the company an “underweight” rating in a research report on Thursday, July 29th.
-Royal Bank of Canada set a $37.69 price target on shares of Bank of America and gave the company a “buy” rating in a research report on Wednesday, July 21st.
-Credit Suisse Group increased their price target on shares of Bank of America from $46.00 to $47.00 and gave the company an “outperform” rating in a research report on Friday, July 16th.
-Finally, Keefe, Bruyette & Woods assumed coverage on shares of Bank of America in a research report on Wednesday, July 7th.
-They set a “market perform” rating and a $43.87 price target for the company.
+Robert W. Baird reissued a “neutral” rating and set a $42.00 price target on shares of Bank of America in a research report on Monday, May 10th.
+Finally, Zacks Investment Research raised shares of Bank of America from a “hold” rating to a “buy” rating and set a $42.00 price target for the company in a research report on Friday, June 18th.
 One investment analyst has rated the stock with a sell rating, six have issued a hold rating and fifteen have given a buy rating to the stock.
 Bank of America currently has an average rating of “Buy” and an average target price of $40.06.

 Bank of America Profile